 - Organizational policy change (13%)1: Culture and policy must align.
 Coaching will only thrive when it’s prioritized at the organizational level, not left to individual motivation.

-In a profession built on trust, preparation and precision, pre-procedure coaching offers a clear path to safer, more confident practice.
-As one physician in Family Medicine put it best, pre-production coaching “seems like common sense to me.7”
+As one physician in Family Medicine put it best, pre-procedure coaching “seems like common sense to me.7”

 Join the conversation on Sermo